-POS 216 Student Leadership Development (2) This is a course designed to provide a theoretical framework and leadership development for those involved with the co-curricular activities of OSSA (Onondaga Student Services Association, Inc.).
+This is a course designed to provide a theoretical framework and leadership development for those involved with the co-curricular activities of OSSA (Onondaga Student Services Association, Inc.).
+Student leaders and other interested students will learn about the design of government, rule-making

+POS 216 Student Leadership Development (2)

 Student leaders and other interested students will learn about the design of government, rule-making in government, political participation, and the application of these concepts to the practice of student politics.
 Lecture, discussion and role-playing will be integrated to provide a unique educational seminar for student leaders.
 Prerequisite: Permission of Instructor.

 POS 230 Women and Politics (3) This course will compare and contrast the role of women in politics in the US, Western Europe and a selection of countries from the less-developed world.
 The suffrage movement and ERA movements will be examined for their successes and failures and compared to similar political movements in the west.
 Women as political actors will be studied: as voters; as party members; as interest group members; as legislators; and as executives in the U.S., Europe and the developing world.
 The effect that women in office have on policy-making will be evaluated in different regions.
-A brief survey of how certain public policies affect women will be covered, as will U.N. efforts in the area of international women's rights.
+A brief survey of how certain public policies affect women will be covered, as will U.N. efforts in the area of international womenis rights.

 POS 260 New York State Environmental Regulation (3) This course surveys environmental regulatory management in New York state.
 Included are historical approaches to regulation, samples of present procedures, and samples of developing trends.
 The primary focus of the course is on programs of the New York State Department of Environmental Conservation.
-In addition to NYS DEC programs, the course will introduce the student to other agencies' regulatory jurisdictions at the federal, state and local levels.
+In addition to NYS DEC programs, the course will introduce the student to other agencies regulatory jurisdictions at the federal, state and local levels.
 Various local approvals will also be considered.
 The emphasis is on the inter-relationship of programs, not the specific details of the programs themselves.